top of page

 • 時 (toki): This kanji for "time" combines the sun radical 日 (suggesting a connection to time or days) with 寺 (tera), indicating the pronunciation.

-By recognizing the radicals and phonetic components, learners can often infer both the meaning and pronunciation of new kanji, making this Kanji Formation Method particularly practical.
+By recognising the radicals and phonetic components, learners can often infer both the meaning and pronunciation of new kanji, making this Kanji Formation Method particularly practical.

 4. Semantic Composite Formation (会意文字, Kaii Moji)